AHS Advance Care Planning

 Have the Conversation

-In addition to having a conversation, it’s important to think of who can best represent you if you’re incapacitated.
-This is called a health care proxy, health care agent or durable power of attorney for health care.
-He or she can talk with your doctors, consult your medical records and make decisions about diagnostic tests and treatments.
+In addition to having a conversation, it is important to think of who can best speak for you if you are unable to make health care decisions for yourself.
+This trusted person is called a health care proxy.
+Sometimes they are referred to as a health care agent, surrogate or durable power of attorney for healthcare.
+He or she can talk with your doctors, consult your medical records and help make decisions about tests and treatments.

 Your Decisions Matter

-Community Advisory Boards at Chilton Medical Center and Overlook Medical Center awarded SAGE Eldercare with a three-year grant to educate the public about end-of-life care conversations.
-The Your Decisions Matter initiative organizes local workshops and events and provides a host of resources and tools that encourage individuals to share their wishes with family and health care providers before a medical crisis occurs.
+The Community Advisory Boards at Chilton Medical Center and Overlook Medical Center awarded SAGE Eldercare with a three-year grant to educate and support the public in having serious illness and end-of-life care conversations.
+The Your Decisions Matter initiative organizes local workshop and events and provides a host of resources and tools that encourage individuals to share their wishes with family and health care providers before a medical crisis occurs.